-Of course, you can use Apple’s own hard-drive, the Time Capsule.
+Of course, you can use Apple’s hard-drive, the Time Capsule.
 If you have the money to buy this, it is a good (wireless) solution.
-Otherwise, a good external hard-drive will do the trick also.
+Otherwise, a good external hard drive will do the trick also.

 Time Machine options

 There are a few options available for Time Machine.
-For normal use, the default is enough.
+For regular use, the default is enough.
 But for those who want some control, here are the options available:

-If you want to include or exclude items to be backed-up, you can change the settings.
-Just go to System Preferences à Time Machine and click the button ‘options’.
-You will see that other external hard-drives are not included in the backups by default, but you can add them if you want.
-Here you can include or exclude files, folders or even complete hard-drives, as mentioned before.
+If you want to include or exclude items from being backed-up, you can change the settings.
+Just go to System Preferences > Time Machine and click the button Options.
+You see that other external hard-drives are not included in the backups by default, but you can add them if you want.
+Here you can include or exclude files, folders or even entire hard-drives, as mentioned before.
 Click on ‘save’ when you are finished.

 By default, the Time Machine appears in your Mac Toolbar on the right upper corner of your screen.
 You can change this in the system preferences of course.
-From this icon in the Mac Toolbar you have a short-cut to the settings and info about the status of your backup.
-By clicking on ‘Backup Now’, you are able to run an immediate backup.
-Here you will also find the menu-item: ‘Enter Time Machine’.
+From this icon in the Mac Toolbar, you have a shortcut to the settings and info about the status of your backup.
+By clicking on ‘Backup Now,’ you can run an immediate backup.
+Here you also find the menu-item: ‘Enter Time Machine.’
 Read on for further explanation about this one.

 How to restore a single file or folder from the Time Machine?

-This is really the coolest part of Time Machine: Click on ‘enter Time Machine’ in the Mac Toolbar and see what happens.
-Your screen will transform in a real time machine.
+This feature is the coolest part of Time Machine: Click on ‘enter Time Machine’ in the Mac Toolbar and see what happens.
+Your screen transforms into a real time machine.
 Every overlapping window in the center is a backup on a certain time/date.
 You can find the time and date on your right side.
-When you click on a certain date, Time Machine will go back to that date/time and show the status of your Mac at that chosen time.
+When you click on a specified date, Time Machine will go back to that date/time and show the status of your Mac at that chosen time.

 If you found your lost file, folder or application, just select it and click on ‘restore’ in the right bottom corner.
 Time Machine will restore the selected item(s) automatically.

-How to restore your entire computer from Time Machine?
+How to restore your entire computer from a BackUp?

-Time Machine is really a good and stable solution for most of your backup needs.
+Time Machine is a good and stable solution for most of your backup needs.